brakf/cdk-custom-resource-workspaces/README.md

 2. install dependencies and create transpile ts to js files

-    I provided a script that performs those steps on linux:
+    I provided a script that performs those steps on linux.
+    It might show tsc errors for some aws-sdk modules.
+Those can be ignored.
 ```
 chmod a+x prepareRepoForDeployment.sh
 ./prepareRepoForDeployment.sh
 ```

 3. to deploy run
 ```
 cdk deploy